 Many dealers categorize this type of glass as "elegant" glassware.
 It generally has a heavier feel and is more finely finished when compared to lesser-quality molded glass lines produced through the Depression-era.

 The colors developed by Heisey remain true and bright as this glassware continues to age.
 From Alexandrite to Zircon, it is hard not to be attracted to these hues.
-Even the clear glass they produced has the unmistakable feel of quality.
+Even the clear glass they produced has an unmistakable feel of quality.
 In addition, the company’s etchings continue to be extremely popular since they were exceptionally executed with beautiful detailing.
-The beauty and quality of this glassware rank alongside Fostoria and Cambridge, making up the big three in "elegant" glass.
+The beauty and quality of this glassware rank alongside Fostoria and Cambridge, making up the big three in elegant glass.

 Etchings and Blanks

 Each etching produced by Heisey was given by a number, such as the #507 Orchid Etch, and features fine detail and clarity.
 The floral design of the Orchid pattern, along with many of the other intricate Heisey etchings, can be easily identified once collectors become familiar with them.

 One point of confusion comes with using the same type of etching on a number of different "blanks."
 Blanks refer to not-yet-decorated pieces, and they were often assigned numbers by the company as well.
 The reference number identifying the blank style is often provided for further identification.
 It’s important to keep in mind that the same etching can vary in price from blank to blank since some are more popular with collectors than others.